-From a distance of more than 300 feet and through a glass window, a laser beam can trick a voice-controlled virtual assistant like Siri, Alexa, or Google Assistant into behaving as if it registered an audio command, researchers from the University of Michigan and University of Electro-Communications in Tokyo have demonstrated.
+From a distance of more than 300 feet and through a glass window, a laser pointer can trick a voice-controlled virtual assistant like Siri, Alexa, or Google Assistant into behaving as if it registered an audio command, researchers from the University of Michigan and the University of Electro-Communications in Tokyo have demonstrated.

 The researchers discovered in the microphones of these systems a vulnerability that they call “Light Commands.”
 They also propose hardware and software fixes, and they’re working with Google, Apple, and Amazon to put them in place.
 Daniel Genkin, an assistant professor of computer science and engineering at the University of Michigan, said: